Bharti-Sinha/python-connect-databases/README.md

 - Language: _Python_

 This repository is intends to help beginners to connect to databases such as SQLite and PostgreSQL using python.
-If you want to build a small scale applications you can use sqlite database which is an embedded database and can run within your application.
+If you want to build a small scale application you can use sqlite database which is an embedded database and can run within your application.

 The PostgreSQL on the other hand deploys Client-Server Model and needs to set up a server.